Seahouses RNLI Lifeboat Station, Seafield Road, Seahouses, Northumberland NE68 7SH. Tel: 01665 720370

 SUTTON COLDFIELD RNLI FUND RAISER

-Irene Clayton, Ian Clayton (Seahouses Lifeboat Operations Manager) and Sutton Coldfield RNLI Branch Chairman Mike Lorenz
+Irene Clayton, Ian Clayton (Seahouses Lifeboat Operations Manager) and Sutton Coldfield RNLI Branch Chairman Mike Lorenz (sadly now deceased)

 ALL ABOARD FOR A FISH SUPPER

 A Fish Supper that took place on 15 October 2015 at Aston Wood Golf Club, hosted by the Sutton Coldfield branch of the Royal National Lifeboat Institution raised £1250 for the charity that saves lives at sea.